Aperture-Finance/uniswap-v4-hooks/README.md

 As a JIT LP, I want to provide liquidity in a JIT manner and I don't want to be penalized too much if I'm helping traders to reduce price impact.

-As a trader, I want to trade in a low price impact and greater liquidity environment.
+As a trader, I want to trade with low slippage.

 Acceptance Criteria:
 - Can balance and redistribute trading fees between different types of LPs.